himaenshuu/raga---a-chat-bot/README.md

 ## Stuck in Transition!

-It was a side project and it was never completed .
+Once, It was a side project but was never completed .
-Hoping it'll in the near future
+Hoping it'll be in the near future